jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 - **additionalScopes (optional):** List of scopes for the App Registration, to be requested in addition to the required ones.
 - **skipUserProfile (optional):** If true, skips loading the user profile even if the User.Read scope is present.
 This is a performance optimization during login and can be used with resolvers that only needs the email address in spec.profile.email obtained when the email OAuth2 scope is present.

-### Resolvers

 This provider includes several resolvers out of the box that you can use:

-- emailMatchingUserEntityProfileEmail: Matches the email address from the auth provider with the User entity that has a matching spec.profile.email.
+- **emailMatchingUserEntityProfileEmail:** Matches the email address from the auth provider with the User entity that has a matching spec.profile.email.
 If no match is found it will throw a NotFoundError.
-- emailLocalPartMatchingUserEntityName: Matches the local part of the email address from the auth provider with the User entity that has a matching name.
+- **emailLocalPartMatchingUserEntityName:** Matches the local part of the email address from the auth provider with the User entity that has a matching name.
 If no match is found it will throw a NotFoundError.
-- emailMatchingUserEntityAnnotation: Matches the email address from the auth provider with the User entity where the value of the microsoft.com/email annotation matches.
+- e**mailMatchingUserEntityAnnotation:** Matches the email address from the auth provider with the User entity where the value of the microsoft.com/email annotation matches.
 If no match is found it will throw a NotFoundError.
-- userIdMatchingUserEntityAnnotation: Matches the user profile ID from the auth provider with the User entity where the value of the graph.microsoft.com/user-id annotation matches.
+- **userIdMatchingUserEntityAnnotation:** Matches the user profile ID from the auth provider with the User entity where the value of the graph.microsoft.com/user-id annotation matches.
 This resolver is recommended to resolve users without an email in their profile.
 If no match is found it will throw a NotFoundError.

-## Add Backend Integration
+### Add Backend Integration

 To add the backend integration to the Backstage app, you will need to install the `@backstage/plugin-auth-backend-module-microsoft-provider` package.
 This package provides the backend integration for Microsoft Entra ID.